Codecademy/docs/content/cpp/concepts/math-functions/math-functions.md

 ---
-Title: 'Math Functions'
+Title: "Math Functions"
-Description: 'C++ has many functions that allows mathematical tasks to be performed on numbers.'
+Description: "C++ has many functions that allows mathematical tasks to be performed on numbers."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 C++ has many functions that allows mathematical tasks to be performed on numbers.